isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">How to Register for a Programme?</p>

-<p>You can register via our <a href="https://register.csc.gov.sg/">CSC Programme Portal</a>.
+<p>You can register via our <a href="https://register.csc.gov.sg/" target="_blank">CSC Programme Portal</a>.
 Navigate to your desired programme, and click on the <b>"Apply Now”</b> button.
 Your Training Coordinator has up to 3 working days to approve your registration request.
 Once it’s been approved, you’ll receive an email notification.
 A simple guide on how you can register for a programme on the programme portal is linked <a href="https://go.gov.sg/reg-pp">here</a>.</p>

 <p>Note: To attend milestone programmes, you have to be nominated by your agency.
 Contact your Training Coordinator to find out more.</p>